 Good Location.
 It’s the first three rules of real estate, after all.
 (The fourth is something about Fight Club, but I forget what.)
 For market-rate and luxury communities, residents, no matter what their age, want to be part of the action.
 Talk about nearby restaurants, shopping, cultural centers, etc. And highlight if the community is accessible by public transportation in case the resident did get rid of Old Betsy.

 Wi-Fi.
 I don’t need to tell you that it’s not just Millennials who use Wi-Fi nowadays.
 (I don’t need to, but I will.
 Actually, I just did.
 You’re welcome.)
 This is an important feature for everyone.
-You know, so the Baby Boomers can video chat with their grandkids, like in this commercial.
+You know, so the Baby Boomers can video chat with their grandkids, like

 But also, you know, for checking email, doing work, online shopping… But yeah, definitely for the grandkids.